syoon2/COMP3811_data/README.md

 ## Using these files

 Let's start with the 'banking' example.
-This assumes the IP address of your database is 172.17.0.2
+This assumes the IP address of your database container is 172.17.0.2

 ### Create a new database named 'banking'